AlirezaPourchali/velero/README.md

 * lets deploy a test pod and backup pvc

 ```
+kubectl apply -f nginx-velero-pvc.yml
-kubectl apply -f nginx-test.yml
+kubectl apply -f nginx-velero.yml
 ```

-* its a nginx pod with a pvc and a namespace creation

-* change your namespace to `test-velero` , and lets put some data in there.
+* lets put some data in there.

 ```
 kubectl exec -it nginx-test sh
 ```

-* lets create a random file around 10mb inside the pod
+* create a random file around 10mb inside the pod

 ```
 $ dd if=/dev/urandom of=/usr/share/nginx/html/test-file3.txt count=10000 bs=1024

 $ ls -laSh /usr/share/nginx/html/
 ```
-* for the backup to work , the node agent will check the annotation of a pod
+* for the backup to work , the node agent will check the annotation of a pod and the name of the volume you set

 * there are 3 ways opt-in , opt-out stated [here](https://velero.io/docs/v1.11/file-system-backup/)
 * another way to go around this , in the velero chart set